alsvike/QuizAI/README.md

 Nothing here yet!
 As more changes come to the python script, then you can see what changes have been made here

 ## 📄 Future Features:
-Priorities are as following: HIGH, MEDIUM, LOW - Stated before each future feature:
+### Priorities are as following: HIGH, MEDIUM, LOW:
 - (HIGH) Add the ability to use OpenAI API, Claude AI API etc. instead of only Groq API
 - (HIGH) Add a difficulty to prompt, so the user can select what kind of difficulty they want the questions to be.
 - (HIGH) Add the ability for user profiles, where you can get: